cloudon-one/k8s-resources/5 Advanced Kubernetes Operators.md

-# 5 Advanced Kubernetes Operators Every DevOps Engineer Should Know Abou
+# 5 Advanced Kubernetes Operators Every DevOps Engineer Should Know About

 # **Introduction**